MicrosoftDocs/Viva/Viva/glint/setup/reporting-setup.md

 # Reporting setup in Program Summary

-The Reporting page allows admins to customize how dashboards are set up and how specific roles view survey results.
+The Reporting page allows admins to see and customize how dashboards are set up for specific User Roles to view survey results.

 :::image type="content" source="../../media/glint/setup/program-summary-reporting.png" alt-text="Screenshot that shows how to access Reporting in Program Summary.":::

 ## View and add Program Roles

-In the **Program Roles** section, you'll see and set which User Roles have access to survey results for this program.
+In the **Program Roles** section, you'll see and set how [User Roles](https://go.microsoft.com/fwlink/?linkid=2230740) have been permissioned to see survey results.

 ### View Program Roles already set up with reporting permissions

-Those already set up will be listed under the **Program Roles** row.
-Each role displays in its own row.
+Roles already set up for this program are listed under the **Program Roles** row, each displaying on its own row.
 **Select the row** to view what has been configured for that role.
 In the example below, the Manager row was previously configured and you can see what permissions have been assigned.
+Assigned permissions include:

+ - **Reporting View** - Whether the manager has been granted [Live or Phased access](https://go.microsoft.com/fwlink/?linkid=2230747)
+ - **Concierge Visibility** - Whether this User Role will see the [Manager Concierge]( https://go.microsoft.com/fwlink/?linkid=2231115) feature on their dashboard
+ - **Broader Team Insights** - Whether a high-level summary of this User Role's survey results are visible to their direct reports or roll-up hierarchy.
+[Learn about Broader Team Inights](https://go.microsoft.com/fwlink/?linkid=2231012)
+ - **Default Dashboard** - [Team Summary]( https://go.microsoft.com/fwlink/?linkid=2231116)is the default Viva Glint manager dashboard experience.
+That can be changed by using the dropdown menu to select a different report; only one report is available if not using Team Summary.
+ - **Report Template Access** - The individual reports this User Role can view.
+Select the **X** to delete a report or use the Search box to add a report.
+[Learn more about Viva Glint reports available](https://go.microsoft.com/fwlink/?linkid=2231109).

 :::image type="content" source="../../media/glint/program-summary-reporting-add-manager-example.png" alt-text="Screenshot that shows how to access Reporting in Program Summary.":::

 ### Add Program Roles

-Select **Add Role**.
-The dropdown menu displays User Roles already created within the User Role feature and now allows you to select report settings for these roles.
+To add Uer Roles to a program, select **Add Role**.
+The dropdown menu displays User Roles already created within the [User Role feature](https://go.microsoft.com/fwlink/?linkid=2230740).
+Select any roles you want to have reporting permissions for this program.
+The User Role name will now appear as it's own row.

+>[!TIP]
+>Use the up or down arrow to view or close permissions set up for each role.

 :::image type="content" source="../../media/glint/setup/program-summary-reporting-add-role.png" alt-text="Screenshot of Program Roles and the Add Role feature.":::